-As of the Record Date, AIF II, L.P. and an affiliated investment manager, Lion Advisors, L.P., on behalf of a managed account (the "Apollo Holders") were the beneficial owners of 8.9% of the Company's Common Stock and held \$97,239,000 principal amount of the BGLS Notes.
-On March 2, 1998, the Company entered into an agreement with the Apollo Holders in which the Apollo Holders agreed to defer the payment of interest on the BGLS Notes held by them, commencing with the interest payment that was due July 31, 1997, which they had previously agreed to defer, through the interest payment due July 31, 2000.
-The deferred interest payments will be payable at final maturity of the BGLS Notes on January 31, 2001 or upon an event of default under the Indenture for the BGLS Notes.
-In connection with the March 2, 1998 agreement with the Apollo Holders, the Company issued to the Apollo Holders a five-year warrant to purchase 2,000,000 shares of the Company's Common Stock at a price of \$5.00 per share.
-The Apollo Holders were also issued a second warrant expiring October 31, 2004 to purchase an additional 2,150,000 shares of the Company's Common Stock at a price of \$0.10 per share.
-The second warrant will become exercisable on October 31, 1999, and the Company will have the right under certain conditions prior to that date to substitute for that warrant a new warrant for 9.9% of the common stock of Liggett.
+As of the record date, AIF II, L.P. and an affiliated investment manager, Lion Advisors, L.P., on behalf of a managed account, were the beneficial owners of 16.5% of the Common Stock.
+Until February 1999, these holders held \$97.2 million principal amount of the BGLS notes.
+On March 2, 1998, the Company entered into an agreement under which these holders (and their transferees) agreed to defer the payment of interest on the BGLS notes held by them, commencing with the interest payment that was due July 31, 1997, which they had previously agreed to defer, through the interest payment due July 31, 2000.
+The deferred interest payments will be payable at final maturity of the BGLS notes on January 31, 2001 or upon an event of default under the Indenture for the BGLS notes.
+In connection with the agreement, the Company issued to these holders a five-year warrant to purchase 2,100,000 shares of Common Stock at a price of \$4.76 per share.
+The holders were also issued a second warrant expiring October 31, 2004 to purchase an additional 2,257,500 shares of the Common Stock at a price of \$0.095 per share.
+The second warrant became exercisable on October 31, 1990